jejiang410/MSCA-Time-Series-Analysis-and-Forecasting-Project/README.md

 Final Presentation: This folder contains the final presentation

 # Structure of the code
-In this analysis, we used different approaches:
+In this analysis, we used different approaches, such as:

-### Univariate Analysis

 Seasonal Naive Method - setting up baseline performance